humancompatible/train/README.md

 ## Plots!

 The plots and tables like the ones in the paper can be produced using the two notebooks. `experiments/algo_plots.ipynb` houses the convergence plots, and `experiments/model_plots.ipynb` - all the others.

+**Warning**: As of 15/05, Folktables seems to be unable to connect to the American census servers.
+This means that downloading the dataset through the code is not possible.